-Obtain the library firmware package from IBM Support or from IBM Fix Central at this website and install the package on your workstation.
+Obtain the library firmware package from IBM Support or from Fix Central and install the package on your workstation.

 1. Complete the following steps to update the firmware:

 From the System page of the IBM Diamondback management GUI, select Actions Firmware Update, as shown in Figure 5-17.